 The startup circuit (green) provides initial current to the bandgap circuit, so it doesn’t get stuck in an “off” state.
 The circuit in purple provides protection against overheating (Q13), excessive input voltage (Q19) and excessive output current (Q14).
 These circuits reduce the output current or shutdown the regulator, protecting it from damage in case of a fault.
 The voltage divider (blue) scales down the voltage on the output pin for use by the bandgap reference.

 The 7805’s scaled output provides the input voltage (Vin) to the bandgap reference and the bandgap provides an error signal as the output.
 The 7805’s bandgap circuit removes the feedback loop that exists inside a traditional bandgap reference.
 Instead, the entire chip becomes the feedback loop.

 If the output voltage is correct (5V), then the voltage divider provides 3.75V at Vin.
 Any change in output voltage propagates through Q6 and R7, causing the voltage at the base of Q7 to rise or fall accordingly.
 This change is amplified by Q7 and Q8, generating the error output.
 The error output, in turn, decreases or increases the current through the output transistor.
 The negative feedback loop adjusts the output voltage until it is correct.

 7805 IC is used in a wide range of circuits.
 The major ones being:

 - Output Polarity-Reversal-Protection Circuit

 - Reverse bias projection Circuit

-More detailed information about 7805 IC can be found in the datasheet.
+More detailed information about the 7805 voltage regulator IC can be found in the datasheet.